nahuelpucciarelli/Attitude-Control-Cubesat/README.md

     * Generate plots and animation.

 ## Configuration & Options
-You can customize the simulation directly at the top of the `final_project_CyS.mlx` script.
+You can customize the simulation directly at the top of the script.

 ### 1. General Settings (Section: *Simulink Model Options*)
 | Variable | Value | Description |